City Lit Evening Reading Group

 What is the course about?

 This is not so much a course as a forum for the group to share and discuss in greater depth our reactions to and analysis of a selection of contemporary novels - written in English and available in paperback.
-Please come to the first session with suggestions (contemporary fiction in paperback) and having read The Offing by Benjamin Myers.
+Please come to the first session with suggestions (contemporary fiction in paperback) and having read Klara and the Sun by Kazuo Ishiguro.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.